websanco/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/questions-app/user-guide/configuring-the-questions-app.md

 ## Configuration from System Settings

 A few additional settings are available for configuration.
 Navigate to *Control Panel* &rarr; *System Settings* &rarr; *Third Party*.
-Click on *Questions* under *Widget Scope*.
+Click on *Questions* under Widget Scope.

 ![Navigate to the Questions app settings in system settings.](./configuring-the-questions-app/images/05.png)

-If the *Enable Redirect to Login* is checked, a Guest user will be redirected to a login page when they try to click *Ask Question*.
+If the Enable Redirect to Login is checked, a Guest user will be redirected to a login page when they try to click *Ask Question*.

 ```Note::
 A Service Access Policy needs to be created to allow Guest users to view the app.